DanielSmith/alap/docs/start-dev.md

 This guide covers install, framework setup, configuration, storage, and integrations.

-For the concepts, expression grammar, and editors, see [START-Creators.md](START-Creators.md).
+For the concepts, expression grammar, and editors, see [For Creators](start-creators.md).

 ## Install